firdousalam/SpringBootApplication/README.md

 download this one Windows (x86, 32-bit), MSI Installer	8.0.36	285.3M	Dow
-Step 2 : Install MYSQL by following the guideline mention in the following link https://www.freecodecamp.org/news/how-to-install-mysql-workbench-on-windows/#:~:text=There%20are%20a%20lot%20of,completely%20free%2C%20by%20the%20way.

-step 3 : setup mysql variable as mention above
+Step 2 : Install MYSQL by following the guideline mention in the following link https://www.freecodecamp.org/news/how-to-install-mysql-workbench-on-windows/#:~:text=There%20are%20a%20lot%20of,completely%20free%2C%20by%20the%20way. step 3 : setup mysql variable as mention above step 4 : Remember Password and open workbench and create one Database for this project i had created Database name as newdb

 # setup VSCODE to Develop SpringBoot Application
 1. Install VSCOde https://code.visualstudio.com/